7 Reasons to look for an Excel Spreadsheet Alternative to Manage Projects

 You know the project flow that will work for your team and your projects, but there’s no way to organize a spreadsheet to visualize that flow.
 If your team is all in one central office, you might be able to use a whiteboard to illustrate your methodology, but once the meeting ends and your lines and arrows get erased, the team is stuck with no way to visualize the project outside the columns and cells of a spreadsheet.

-Check out the best project management tools to try out as an excel alternative to project management.
+Check out the best project management tools to try out as an excellent alternative to spreadsheets.

 In light of how truly terrible it is to use spreadsheets for project management, Project managers need to look for spreadsheet alternatives to manage projects better.